lukemcso/simple-react-console/Readme.md

 ## Demo

-You can find a live demo of simple-react-console here {link-to-demo-coming-soon}
+You can find a live demo of simple-react-console here at [ http://pixeledpie.com/simple-react-console/index.html ](http://pixeledpie.com/simple-react-console/index.html)

 ![]( ./react-console.gif)